Volume I: The Nature of God

 After we deal with those assumptions in Section A, we will go on in the rest of this volume to develop a biblical view of God by examining relevant Bible passages.
 We will build one truth upon another as God is revealed in the Holy Pages.
 We will divide our biblical study of the nature of God into the following sections:

-The compilation of our study of these areas will provide us with a solid foundation for FST.
-After laying that foundation, we will investigate the God of CT .
+After laying that foundation, we will investigate the God of Classical Theology.
 We will begin by discussing how the ancient Greek philosophers developed their concept of god.
-Then we will discover how some of the thoughts of the ancient philosophers were incorporated into early Christianity.
-After that, we will see how the Classical view of God is frequently in conflict with the biblical revelation.
+Then, we will discover how some of the thoughts of the ancient philosophers were incorporated into early Christianity.
+After that, we will see how the Classical view of God frequently conflicts with the biblical revelation.
 We will finish this first volume by discussing the importance of building our theology on the biblical view of God.
-These discussions will be broken into the following sections: